-Fire Pros offers alarm and sprinkler code corrections for our customers in Indianapolis, Grand Rapids, and the surrounding areas.
+Fire Pros offers alarm and sprinkler code corrections for our customers in Grand Rapids and the surrounding areas.

-Give us a call at (800) 968-2871 to request assistance with fire code compliance.
-We serve all of Michigan and Indiana.
+Give us a call at (800)968-2871 to request assistance with fire code compliance.
+We serve all of Michigan.

 Why Does Fire Code Compliance Matter?

 Maintaining code compliance is important to avoid fines and penalties for violations.
 Most importantly, it keeps your building as safe as possible to prevent fires and limit losses when fires occur.
 Making code corrections with help from an experienced fire protection company like Fire Pros can bring you back in compliance with the latest regulations.

 Although the codes outlined in NFPA 101 are quite straightforward, several other standards may also apply to your business.
 Juggling the requirements from NFPA 70 National Electrical Code, NFPA 72 National Fire Alarm and Signaling Code, NFPA 90A Installation of Air-Conditioning and Ventilating Systems, and private authorities having jurisdiction (AHJs) is what makes code compliance so tricky at times.
 In fact, inexperienced designers and installers can be caught off-guard.

 While some exceptions are in place for existing buildings, here are some typical fire codes that apply to most new commercial and industrial buildings:

 - An automatic fire sprinkler system must be installed.
 Insurers and AHJs also usually mandate 24/7 remote monitoring with their own set of unique requirements.